Fyreware/mysql-data-api/README.md

 This package was created to easily enabled the sequelize package to utilize the AWS data-api for **Aurora Serverless MySQL** by mocking parts of the interface of the [mysql2](https://github.com/brianmario/mysql2) package that is utilize in sequelize mysql dialect.

 ## Getting Started
-This package has only been testes for sequelize v5, and only for the *mysql* dialect.
+This package has only been tested for sequelize v5, and only for the *mysql* dialect.

 ### Prerequisites
 When getting started make sure you are using **Aurora Serverless MySQL** and that the **Data API** is enabled.